List of mayors of Lecco

-The mayor of Lecco is an elected politician who, along with the Lecco's city council, is accountable for the strategic government of Lecco in Lombardy, Italy.
+The mayor of Lecco is an elected politician who, along with the Lecco City Council, is accountable for the strategic government of Lecco in Lombardy, Italy.

-The current mayor is Mauro Gattinoni, a centre-left independent, who took office on 6 October 2020.
+The current mayor is Filippo Boscagli, who took office on 9 June 2026.

 Overview

-According to the Italian Constitution, the mayor of Lecco is member of the city council.
+According to the Italian Constitution, the mayor of Lecco is member of the City Council.

-The mayor is elected by the population of Lecco, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is elected by the population of Lecco, who also elects the members of the City Council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of his government.

 Since 1993 the mayor is elected directly by Lecco's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Republic of Italy (since 1946)

 City Council election (1946–1993)

-From 1946 to 1993, the mayor of Lecco was elected by the city council.
+From 1946 to 1993, the mayor of Lecco was elected by the City Council.